Open source · CC BY 4.0

 7 Observability Async boundaries emit telemetry, errors normalize to AppError [ ] [ ] [ ]

-8 Post Build typecheck/lint/test green, journeys pass, RLS + tenant isolation verified [ ] [ ] [ ]
+8 Post Build typecheck/lint/test green, critical journeys pass, RLS + tenant isolation verified [ ] [ ] [ ]

 9 Continuous Audit Runtime signals reviewed, fixes shipped, changelog updated [ ] [ ] [ ]

-10 RLS app_config public read, admin-only write, policies current [ ] [ ] [ ]
+10 RLS User-data tables have RLS, admin gates use has_role(), no auth.users FK, policies current [ ] [ ] [ ]

 10.5 Multi-Tenant Tenant isolation enforced, cross-tenant access blocked, 100% RLS coverage [ ] [ ] [ ]